rpede/MobileProgramming24/_learning_dart/basics.md

 Note that `_` functions as a default.

+> Expressions evaluate to a value that can either be assigned to a value or returned.
+Statements do not evaluate to a value.

-Solve the following two exercises with either a switch-statement or switch-expression.
+Solve the following exercises with either a switch-statement.

 Imagine you have an API that returns day of week as an `int`.
 The numeric values follows